Finnomator/Hypixel_Stats/readme.md

 # Usage

-- Run main.py in terminal
+- Run main.py in terminal or run `run.bat` if you use Windows
 - Enter your Hypixel api key (you can optain it by using /key on the server)
 - Enter the launcher you are using (The default and Lunarclient are supported)
 - Enter the minecraft version you are using (if asked)